 Price: Free | More Information

 Like BuddyPress, bbPress is pretty solidly entrenched in WordPress intranet functionality.
-While BuddyPress lets you communicate and collaborate, bbPress lets real group discussion occur on various projects through forums.
-Sure, message boards may not be the powerhouses of the internet like they once were, but discussion boards on an intranet are central to project management and making sure everyone is on the same page.
+While BuddyPress lets you communicate and collaborate, bbPress lets real group discussions occur on various projects through forums.
+Sure, message boards may not be the powerhouses of the internet like they once were, but discussion boards on an intranet are central to project management and making sure everyone is on the same page. bbPress also is placed pretty well on our recommended list of best forum plugins.

 Price: Free | More Information